LeetLLM

 What gets worse (the hidden costs)

-More context isn't free, even when the pricing says it is.
+More context isn't free, even when the pricing claims it's free.
 There are real trade-offs that most announcements gloss over.

 The "Lost in the Middle" problem